weorold/multilingual-pos-evaluation/README.md

 ## Significance

 This research quantifies systematic exclusion of low-resource languages and dialectal varieties from NLP infrastructure.
-Despite Yoruba's 48 million speakers and available training data, major NLP libraries provide no pretrained models—demonstrating that infrastructure gaps are policy choices, not technical limitations.
+Despite Yoruba's 48 million speakers and available training data, major NLP libraries provide no pretrained models, demonstrating that infrastructure gaps are policy choices and not technical limitations.

 The findings have implications for:
 - Language technology equity